 When a career in museum work emerged, it allowed for designing and crafting in a single profession combined with public education.
 For 30 years, his business, Heritage Interpretation Services, has provided design and planning services for museums and historic sites throughout BC.
 The Grist Mill at Keremeos became a major project, and under Cuyler’s management developed heritage gardens as a special feature.
 In the late 1980s, he and gardener Sharon Remple, inspired the concept of heritage gardens and heritage seeds in BC, inventing and hosting the very first Seedy Saturday and the first Fall Apple Day in Canada.
 Through their work at the Grist Mill & Gardens at Keremeos, Red Fife Wheat was revived from near extinction, becoming a modern icon for the good food movement.

 Today, Cuyler continues to practice a combination of professional musical activity and the design of exhibits for museums and historic sites.
-He is Exhibitions Manager for the Kelowna Museums, and also enjoys acting as a design consultant for BC Interior museums such as Haney Heritage Park & Salmon Arm Museum in Salmon Arm.
+He enjoys acting as a design consultant for BC Interior museums such as Haney Heritage Park & Salmon Arm Museum in Salmon Arm.
 If you visit Caetani Cultural Centre, you may well hear some Baroque music whispering out from his courtyard music studio as he prepares for a performance.
 If you are a musician, bring along an instrument.
 Cuyler always enjoys sharing music through ensemble playing!